ts4z/barge-rulebook/README.md

 This book is automatically built by a GitHub action and published to [ts4z.github.io/barge-rulebook/](https://ts4z.github.io/barge-rulebook/).
+This, in turn, is also pushed to [barge.org](https://barge.org/rulebook/).

 If this stops automatically working, it is likely that a GitHub personal access token has expired and must be updated.
 This token belongs to the GitHub user